mozilla/autophone/USAGE.md

           -p PORT, --port=PORT  port of autophone controller; defaults to 28001 -b BUILD_LOCATION, --build-location=BUILD_LOCATION
-                                build location to search for builds, defaults to nightly; can be "tinderbox" or "inboundarchive" for both m-c and m-i
+                                build location to search for builds, defaults to nightly; or can be "tinderbox" for
+                                both m-c and m-i
           --logfile=LOGFILE     Log file to store build system logs, defaults to autophone.log